troessner/reek/CONTRIBUTING.md

 ## Setup and Pull Request Basics

-Fork reek, then clone it, make sure you have [Bundler](http://bundler.io) installed, install dependencies and make sure all of the existing tests pass:
+Fork Reek, then clone it, make sure you have [Bundler](http://bundler.io) installed, install dependencies and make sure all of the existing tests pass: